Seaman Service Book (Pakistan)

-Other pages of SSB contain columns for Seaman engagement and discharge record, promotion/advancement, company listing, summary of previous voyages, visa endorsement, official entries by the concerned issuing office etc. SSB is issued from National Database Registration Authority (NADRA) after following prescribed procedure and deposit of fee.
-The (SSB) is also liable to be cancelled, suspended or confiscated if a seaman is found to be involved in contravention of any local law.

-In Pakistan one of the sources of getting SSB in the category of ship's ratings/crew is conduct of courses from private sector institutions which are commonly known as GP or GP-III courses.

 SSB holders in the country

 Prior to 1990, the Pakistan government was practicing the policy for issuance of CDC (now SSB) only to a certain number per year in order to ensure the availability of job to each and every seamen holding CDC under roster system.
 Earlier, there was just one government-owned institute, namely Pakistan Marine Academy, however, after promulgation of Merchant Shipping Ordinance (2001) institutes in private sector have allowed to offer training to seamen for issuance of SSB according to their qualification and out of 10 approved institutes, five are actively conducting their business of training and education in accordance with STCW Convention.
 This has increased number of SSB holders in Pakistan in access of demand.
 About 40% of Pakistani seafarers are jobless for a long time.
 However, Government Shipping Office discloses that there are about 8,000 officers and 10,500 ratings duly registered as seamen.
 Out of this total number of registered seamen about 30% are employed on national as well as foreign ships.
 The employment on foreign ships is about 85% of the total seamen engaged in this field.